Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 Did lockdown or mass exposure to SARS-CoV-2 lead to subsidence of the first wave?

-Paradoxically, infection rates only started declining and the Re trended downward to about 1 from July onwards, as restrictions were being eased and social and economic activity increased commensurately.
+Paradoxically, infection rates only started declining and the Re trended down to approximately 1 from July onwards, as restrictions were being eased and social and economic activity increased commensurately.

 The proposition that the interruption in the chain of transmission of the virus – due to an increasing proportion of the population being gradually infected over time and developing at least partial immunity – is supported by surveys undertaken across different districts in the Western Cape.
 There, 40% of women attending antenatal clinics, and people living with HIV, had evidence of infection in different subdistricts, suggesting that a massive “covert” wave of infection, far greater than in Europe, North America or Asia (excluding South Asia), occurred.